 In addition, sensors tattoo new prototypes could represent a challenge in the restoration and conservation fields because these new tools could offer, for the first time, the great advantage to continually follow the damages, directly on the surfaces of the CHs.
 This is a foundamental aspect to consider because damages on CHs occur not only for external environmental pollution events but also fortheir intrinsic factors,depending on the natural aging of CH’s materials.
 A combination of portable sensors with the new tattoo devices could offer the great opportunity to better understand the complex and serious phenomenon of the damages of cultural heritages (that is a complex combination of both, external and intrinsic parameters involved in restoration field).
 Moreover, the tattoo sensors have also demonstrated excellent performances in terms of actuators, capable of releasing cleaning agents, and also restoration and consolidation chemical reagents directly on the damaged historical surfaces.
 In this case, for the first time, an integrated system of sensors (completely dedicated to the CH diagnosis) and also miniaturized actuators (mainly dedicated to the in situ restoration of CHs) could be assembled.
 This approach could be extremely useful in presence of un-movable and un-tangible art work objectives and surfaces, avoiding all the problems related to the CH transport, securing of the art work objectives, especially when these CHs are removed from places dedicated to their conservation.
 The vast majority of these movable sensors could present smart wireless transmission of the signals, allowing a remote management of integrated measurement systems.
 This last aspect could be very promising for end users (as restorers and conservator scientists), especially when there are continuous monitoring campaigns that can take mostly long term experiments, up to several months of continuous measurements.
 Recently, the Information and Communication Technology (ICT) systems seem to be the best solution for a remote programming of the operation of portable sensors, as well as for the management of big data, collected for long times environmental monitoring of CHs.
 ICT also uses a sophisticated Internet of Things (IoT) system, extremely advanced, with which it allows end users to manage the operation of sensors and the collection of the corresponding data, remotely and directly from a handheld interface, similar to that exhibited by a smartphone device.
 This is the real revolution in the field of cultural heritage, in order to better understand the nature of the damages, with the aim of finding the best solution to keep them longer, to future generations.

-According to these considerations, this review is organized in two main sections, listed below:
+According to these considerations, this review is organized in two main sections:

 -the first one, concerning a description of the portable devices and the innovative sensor tattoo, with their applicability on CH fields;